Read This First

 Prompt 2: When Should AI Ask for Clarification?
 A Comprehensive Analysis

-The section works by contrast: Introduction as a load-bearing piece, The Importance of the Problem as a pressure point, and 5 Confidence Levels as a load-bearing piece.
-The reader should be able to say why each part is present and what confusion follows if the distinctions collapse into one another.
+Read the section by contrast: The Importance of the Problem as a pressure point, 5 Confidence Levels as a load-bearing piece, and 6 Time and Efficiency Considerations as a load-bearing piece.
+Each part is there for a reason, and the reader should be able to say what gets lost if those distinctions collapse together.

-The important discipline is to keep Introduction distinct from The Importance of the Problem.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep The Importance of the Problem distinct from 5 Confidence Levels.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

-By this point in the page, the earlier responses have already put when Should an AI Ask for Missing or Relevant Information in motion.
-This final prompt gathers that pressure around when Should AI Ask for Clarification, so the page closes with a more disciplined view rather than a disconnected last answer.
+The earlier sections should already have put when Should an AI Ask for Missing or Relevant Information in motion.
+The last prompt gathers that pressure around when Should AI Ask for Clarification, so the page closes with a more disciplined view rather than a disconnected answer.

 Explicit information